PavanMohanN/EEW_system_Variational/README.md

 ## Architecture

 The core of the system is a VAE, which is trained to map spectral accelerations to themselves.
-The CVAE consists of:
+The VAE consists of:
 - *Architecture*: CVAE includes an encoder, a mapping layer, and a decoder.
 - *Encoder*: Reduces $S_a(T)$ to a latent space.
 - *Mapping Layers*: Incorporates 8 conditional inputs (GMPs) into the latent space.